many-to-one/weather-api-app/README.md

 # Weather App

 It is my first experience with React JS.
-Simply application baced on axios requests to the RapidApi server for return the weather data.
+Simply application baced on Axios requests to the RapidApi server for returning the weather data.

 # Getting Started with Create React App